gretelai/public_research/gretel-gpt-sentiment-swap/README.md

 ### Create an account on the Gretel platform

 If you haven't already, you will need to create an account on the [Gretel platform](https://console.gretel.ai/login).
-The free developer tier comes with 60 credits (5 hours of compute) per month, which is enough to fine tune using the `Video_Games_v1_00` data subset!
+The free developer tier comes with 60 credits (5 hours of compute) per month, which is more than enough to fine tune one model on the `Video_Games_v1_00` data subset!

 ### Build the fine-tuning dataset